Showcase your provision for Estyn

 - close partnerships with parents and carers, for example:

-- inviting parents into the school regularly to attend events
+- inviting parents into the school or setting regularly to attend events

 - running after-school activities for parents and children to attend together, like healthy cooking workshops or book clubs